thejessleigh/talks/professional_development/resume_as_fanfiction/resume_workshop.md

 ^ A resume that has interesting highlights and will pass the 6 second threshold.

+^ This should be the 5 minute point in the workshop

 ---

 #[fit] Fanfiction basics

-^ This section is for basic definition of terms - 10 to 15 minutes
+^ This section is for basic definition of terms

 ^ What is fanfiction?
 Fanfiction is a broad term for fan created works that reference an existing body of work.
 For example, Harry Potter fanfiction references the Harry Potter books.
 Within the fandom, it's referenat body of work is called "The Canon."